-One useful way to get a summary of the current MIKE URBAN+ project is to use the tool available via the Project ribbon, "Project Info".
-A summary of the project and all the model components for the active mode (Collection system or water distribution) is provided.
+One useful way to get a summary of the current MIKE+ project is to use the tool available via the Project ribbon, "Project Info".
+A summary of the project and all the model components for the active mode (Rivers, collection system and overland flows or water distribution) is provided.